Viral neuronal tracing: Infection

 Once the tracer is introduced into the cell, the aforementioned transport mechanisms take over.
-Then, the virus starts to infect cells in the local area onceit enters the nervous system.
+Then, the virus starts to infect cells in the local area once it enters the nervous system.
 The viruses function by incorporating their own genetic material into the genome of the infected cells.
 The host cell will then produce the proteins encoded by the gene.
 Researchers are able to incorporate numerous genes into the infected neurons, including fluorescent proteins used for visualization.
-Further advances in neuronal tracing allow for targeted expression of fluorescent proteins to specific cell types.
+Further advances in neuronal tracing allow for the targeted expression of fluorescent proteins to specific cell types.

 Histology and imaging

 Once the virus has spread to the desired extent, the brain is sliced and mounted on slides.
 Then, fluorescent antibodies that are either specific for the virus, or fluorescent complementary DNA probes for viral DNA, are washed over the slices and imaged under a fluorescence microscope.

 Direction of transmission

 Virus transmission relies on the mechanism of axoplasmic transport.
 Within the axon are long slender protein complexes called microtubules.
 They act as a cytoskeleton to help the cell maintain its shape.
-These can also act as highways within the axon and facilitate transport of neurotransmitter-filled vesicles and enzymes back and forth between the cell body, or soma and the axon terminal, or synapse.
+These can also act as highways within the axon and facilitate the transport of neurotransmitter-filled vesicles and enzymes back and forth between the cell body, or soma and the axon terminal, or synapse.

 Viruses can be transported in one of two directions: either anterograde (from soma to synapse), or retrograde (from synapse to soma).
 Neurons naturally transport proteins, neurotransmitters, and other macromolecules via these cellular pathways.
 Neuronal tracers, including viruses, take advantage of these transport mechanisms to distribute a tracer throughout a cell.
 Researchers can use this to study synaptic circuitry.